RoseTheFlower/UltrawideIndex/README.md

 ![](/screenshots/Dreamscaper.jpg)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/dreamscapebuw/total?label=downloads&style=flat-square)

-The tool removes the side black bars and corrects the vertical field of view reduction at the cutscenes at 21:9 and wider resolutions.
+The tool removes the side black bars and corrects the vertical field of view reduction at the cutscenes and additional views at 21:9 and wider resolutions.

 1. [Download the archive](/../../releases/tag/dreamscapebuw) for your game version and unpack it.
 2. Launch the game, followed by the tool.